climatepolicyradar/document-qa-prototype/README.md

 ## TODOs
 - [ ] Update this readme post-refactor
 - [x] Add defensive checks on vertex integration when merging for project_id and endpoint_id if they're not provided
+- [ ] AWS Prefect aws-credentials-block-labs is still sandbox parameter store. (for Mark)

 ## Temporary notes